The Playbook on Nonprofit Boards

 Building a board is a necessity as a nonprofit.
 Building a thriving nonprofit board, on the other hand, is a possibility (and only happens with thoughtful preparation and execution).
 When done right, nonprofit boards don’t just provide operational and strategic support – they help you define a path to success as your organization grows.

-*This chapter was developed from the teachings of Anne Marie Burgoyne, who has generously spoken during the Fast Forward Accelerator program since the beginning.
+*This playbook was developed from the teachings of Anne Marie Burgoyne, who has generously spoken during the Fast Forward Accelerator program since the beginning.

 “A board is about being surrounded by wisdom.”